 The Office of National Statistics estimates that over the next 50 years another 12.5m people will be over 65.
-This will reduce the number of drivers.
+This will reduce the number of drivers / car owners

 UK housing is simply not suitable to grow old in.
 The UK has some of the smallest homes in the world.
 There is no room to fall or live with a wheelchair.
 As more boomers consider downsizing they will come to the conclusion that the new houses on offer isn’t a viable option for an ageing population.
 Consider how that small compact en-suite becomes a death trap as you move into old age or become in-firmed.
 The next time you sit on the toilet ask yourself “if you collapsed could someone get into to help you?”.
 Could a carer help you?
 The answer is invariably No. Inward opening doors will kill you.
 Check out if installing a stair lift is a viable option to delay your incarceration in the prison of your children’s choice.

-Decarbonisation of the economy will reduce car ownership by
+Decarbonisation of the economy will reduce car ownership because

 The end of new petrol and diesel cars (2030) will see demand for fuel decline.
 This decline will cause the cost of fuel to go up as refining of hydrocarbons needs volume to be profitable.
 Availability will go down as multiple fuel stations have insufficient throughput to survive; many are already more convenience store than petrol station.
 It will simple become too expensive to run the last traditional car that will probably have all but disappeared from our roads by 2045.
 The average lifespan of a UK car is 15 years.

 We have all seen that new EV’s aren’t cheap.
-The battery is the expensive bit and at present lasts about 10 years.
+The battery is the expensive bit and at present lasts about 10 years (no doubt they will last longer as technology improves).
 Today a ten or even a fifteen year old car provides an economic and viable transport option for many people.
 In the future that affordable option will not exist as the cost of replacing the EV’s battery is almost the same as a new car.
 Low-income households running multiple older cars will simple not be able to afford to rely on the continuing availability of a steady stream of affordable used cars.
 Transport poverty will now drive the choice of homes we buy.

 Self-driving AI cars that can be rented by the hour will provide a halfway house between car and no car.
 Call the car and it will turn up and take you to your destination.
 It’s a Pay as you Go solution and when compared to the annual cost of around £5k to run a small car you can do a lot of trips for £5K.
 Car ownership will plummet